General Neurology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Patients on chronic dialysis or those who suffer from chronic renal failure are prone to develop a variety of neurologic complications.
 Encephalopathy is most likely and is caused by multiple metabolic derangements, but the precise pathophysiology still remains unknown.
-Reversible posterior leukoencephalopathy syndrome or posterior reversible encephalopathy syndrome are common CNS disorders in patients with uremia.
+Posterior reversible encephalopathy syndrome is a common CNS disorder in patients with uremia.
 It is characterized by typical radiologic findings in the posterior regions of the cerebral hemisphere and needs special attention because of its potential reversibility on prompt treatment.
 Dialysis itself is associated with several types of encephalopathies, including disequilibrium syndrome, subdural hematoma, and, rarely, Wernicke encephalopathy.
 Dialysis dementia, associated with excessive aluminum in dialysates, is now rarely encountered.
 Antibiotic-associated encephalopathy has been described in chronic kidney disease.
-It generally presents with delirium and is associated with poor prognosis.
+It generally presents with delirium and is associated with a poor prognosis.
 The lentiform fork sign may be a reliable neuroimaging sign for an early diagnosis of uremic encephalopathy.
 Encephalopathy is a common neurologic complication in hospitalized COVID-19 patients.
 In a large number of these patients, renal failure is a dominant underlying pathogenic mechanism that is responsible for cerebral dysfunction.
 Unrecognized renal insufficiency is common among patients with acute stroke and is associated with adverse short-term outcomes.
 Neuropathy generally only develops at glomerular filtration rates of less than 12 milliliter/min.
+Accelerated neuropathy causes rapid nerve function deterioration, mainly in dialysis patients with advanced kidney disease.
 Carpal tunnel syndrome is more common in hemodialysis patients than in the general population.
 Pruritus is a common complication of end-stage renal disease, affecting about one third of dialysis patients.
 For patients with autonomic neuropathy, specific treatments, including sildenafil for impotence and midodrine for intradialytic hypotension, are effective.
 A high prevalence of sleep apnea in hemodialysis patients has been noted.
 In this article, the author reviews the clinical features, pathogenesis, and management of central and peripheral nervous system complications encountered in patients with renal failure.

 • Chronic renal failure causes a variety of neurologic disorders affecting the central nervous system and the peripheral nervous system. | |